Kenya Certificate of Secondary Education

 In Kenya, this examination is the entrance qualification to public and private universities and the pass mark is grade C+.
 Students who attain a lower mark than C+ join other tertiary institutions for non-degree courses.
 Over time, stringent measures have been taken by the government to ensure and sustain the credibility of the KCSE examination.
 However, there have been instances of breaches of these measures leading to examination vices such as leakage to some selected students who if undetected end up scoring high grades.
 The ministry usually punish students caught in examination malpractices by cancelling their results, and they are also barred from sitting for another national exams for a period of three years, after which they will be allowed to sit for another K.C.S.E exams.
 Examination officials who participate in the cheating and leakaging of the exams questions are also charged in a court of law.

-Each year, hundreds of thousands of students take the examination after four years of the Secondary School Course and this examination is a major determinant of the individual's future career.
-Since in 2018, a good grade guarantees one a place in one of the public or private universities in the country.
-Previous candidates didn't enjoy that opportunity.
+Each year, students complete the examination following a four-year Secondary School Course.
+This examination is used to determine career paths.
+Since 2018, specific grades have met the requirements for admission into public or private universities in the country, a criteria that differed for previous candidates.